 For example, the picture below shows a track from a 2 lap race.
-You can see that the race started and ended in the west end of the bay and rounded two marks (waypoints) in the middle of the bay.
-The wind was out of the west and you can easily see the tacks and gybes.
+You can see that the race started and ended in the west end of the bay and rounded two marks (waypoints) counter clockwise in the middle of the bay.
+The wind was out of the east and you can easily see the tacks and gybes.
 By examining the speed of individual segments and angles, you can compare strategies to decide which is faster.

-For example, of the two windward beats, the first (two tacks) was actually 6 minutes faster than the second (one tack) even though they both covered the same distance and nearly the same routes.
+For example, of the two windward beats, the first (two shorter tacks) was actually 6 minutes faster than the second (one longer tack) even though they both covered the same distance and nearly the same routes.
 If the sail trim was also the same for both beats, then the wind was stronger during the first beat.
 If the wind was the same for both beats, then the sail trim for the first beat was better than the second.

 For a free mapping program, check out GPS TrackMaker Free.
 It’s very good at working with GPS tracks but isn’t as strong at creating routes.